Azure/autorest.csharp/readme.md

 ### PR Integration with Azure SDK Repository

-Landing a change in autorest.csharp will open a PR against azure-sdk-for-net with every project’s generated code staged for review.
+Merging a change in autorest.csharp will open a PR against azure-sdk-for-net with every project’s generated code staged for review.

 Along with this, it also bumps of the generator to the new version.